Subhanaka Allahumma Wa Bihamdika Translation And In Arabic

 Transliteration to help with pronunciation:

-Subhanaka Allahumma wa bihamdika wa tabarakasmuka, wa ta’ala jadduka wa la ilaha ghairuk.
+SubhanakaAllahumma wa bihamdika wa tabarakasmuka, wa ta’ala jadduka wa la ilaha ghairuk.

 Subhanaka Allahumma Wa Bihamdika Wa Tabarakasmuka Meaning

-The english translation of Subhanaka Allahumma Wa Bihamdika Wa Tabarakasmuka Wa Ta’ala Jadduka Wa la ilaha Ghayruka is, Glory is to You O Allah, and praise.
+The english meaning of Subhanaka Allahumma Wa Bihamdika Wa Tabarakasmuka Wa Ta’ala Jadduka Wa la ilaha Ghayruka is, Glory is to You O Allah, and praise.
 Blessed is Your Name and Exalted is Your Majesty.
 There is none worthy of worship but You.

-In hadith book of Sunan Ibn Majah Vol. 1, Book 5, Hadith 804 the same was mentioned. it was narrated that Abu Sa’eed Al-Khudri said: “The Messenger of Allah (ﷺ) used to start his prayer by saying: ‘SubhanakaAllahumma wa bi hamdika, wa tabarakas-muka, wa ta’ala jadduka, wa la ilaha ghairuka.
+In hadith book of Sunan Ibn Majah Vol. 1, Book 5, Hadith 804 the same was mentioned.
+It was narrated that Abu Sa’eed Al-Khudri said: “The Messenger of Allah (ﷺ) used to start his prayer by saying: ‘SubhanakaAllahumma wa bi hamdika, wa tabarakas-muka, wa ta’ala jadduka, wa la ilaha ghairuka.

-It was narrated that ‘Aishah said: “The Messenger of Allah (ﷺ) used to say when bowing and prostrating: ‘Subhanaka Allahumma, Rabbana wa bihamdik.
+It was narrated that ‘Aishah said: “The Messenger of Allah (ﷺ) used to say when bowing and prostrating: ‘SubhanakaAllahumma, Rabbana wa bihamdik.
 Allahumma-ghfirli (Glory be to You O Allah, Our Lord, and praise.
 O Allah, forgive me,” following the command of the Quran.
 Grade: Sahih (Darussalam)

 Reference: Sunan an-Nasa’i 1123